burnsr77/burnsr77.github.io/cv/index.md

 2018	Organizer, "YYC Data Collective Launch Workshop".
 Community engagement session for YYC Data Collective, in collaboration with local volunteer and research organizations.

 2017 	2-day University of Calgary map-a-thon for Geography Awareness Week and GIS Day, contributing to Building Canada 2020.

-2015	Formatting and Sharing Your Syllabus with Markdown and Github.
-Invited workshop at Temple University, 10/30/2015.

 <a name="tech"> </a>